tanadolmam/MapHistPlot/README.md

 * `x:int` - x coordinate of a tile
 * `z:int` - zoomRange

-Return a minimum longtitude of all tiles in `x` axis
+Return a minimum longtitude of all tiles in `x` axis.

 ```
 tile2lat(y,z)